jeici21/lista-tareas/lista-tareas/README.md

 ## Run it

-Use the following steps to run this Portfolio locally:
+Use the following steps to run this project locally:

 - open the terminal